animesh-007/starter-academic/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm a second year Electronics and Computer Engineering undergraduate student [Thapar University, Patiala](http://www.thapar.edu/).
+I'm a second year Electronics and Computer Engineering undergraduate student at [Thapar University, Patiala](http://www.thapar.edu/).
 I am generally interested in deep learning algorithms for computer vision.
 I love to actively contribute in OpenSource and take part in kaggle competitions.